 The choices different demographics make when it comes to purchases also matter a great deal.
 For example, younger generations, i.e., Gen Z and Millennials, have taken the pandemic seriously, cutting back on shopping, spending, and working hard on stocking up.
 On the other hand, Gen Xers and Baby Boomers have shown less concern, with many of them not making any significant changes to their shopping habits.

 The lesson to take from this part is that you need to understand your audience and act accordingly.
-If your company caters to younger generations, you might need to focus on improving your logistics and weathering incoming waves of stockpiling and preparation.
-Getting some good 3pl in Australia (or wherever you are headquartered at) can help you a great deal.
-On the other hand, these same third-party logistical services, while useful, won’t be necessary if you cater to boomers since their shopping habits haven’t changed much.
+If your company caters to younger generations, you might need to focus on improving your logistics and weathering incoming stockpiling waves and preparation.
+Getting some good 3pl in Australia (or wherever you are headquartered) can help you greatly.
+On the other hand, while useful, these same third-party logistical services won’t be necessary if you cater to boomers since their shopping habits haven’t changed much.

 Revenue and industry

 Money and revenue are, of course, the most important thing when it comes to a company.
-However, a big part of this is not only which company we are talking about, but also which industry you are in, no matter the fact that you are an online store.
+However, a big part of this is which company we are talking about and which industry you are in, no matter the fact that you are an online store.

 For example, grocery commerce is soaring.
-A big reason for this might be that shoppers are getting great results with going online for highs; they simply haven’t succeeded in getting in stores.
+A big reason for this might be that shoppers get great results with going online for highs; they haven’t succeeded in getting in stores.
 And of course, groceries do represent the essentials when it comes to commerce, something.
-People will find to be much more important than experiences, fast food, or candy.
+People will find it to be much more important than experiences, fast food, or candy.

 Subscriptions and conveniences are also getting more significant results.
-Indeed, a lot of people, for better or for worse, ended up with a lot of free time.
+Indeed, many people, for better or for worse, ended up with a lot of free time.
 These same people need to have something that fills up their time, after all.